 - 2. Ryan White CARE Act funding is to be expended in a cost effective, equitable manner that is based upon verified client need.
-Facilitating self-empowerment of the client's coordination of Other Critical Needs services shall be carried out through case management in accordance with the allocations, priorities and directives adopted by the Sacramento TGA HIV Health Services Planning Council (Planning Council), or through an alternative assessment process administered by a RW agency. - 3.
-To be eligible for Other Critical Needs assistance, the requested service must directly assist the client in overcoming a barrier to accessing medical care or adhering to a medical regimen.
+Facilitating self-empowerment of the client's coordination of Other Critical Needs services shall be carried out through case management in accordance with the allocations, priorities and directives adopted by the Sacramento TGA HIV Health Services Planning Council (Planning Council), or through an alternative assessment process administered by a HIV Care Services Program subrecipient. - 3.
+Coverage for patients is only good for twelve months and they must reenroll to maintain coverage.
+Patient eligibility and status will be confirmed prior to the appointment.
+This will allow time for the subrecipient to contact the client before their appointment if an update or various intake forms are needed.
+Updates and intake forms may include but are not limited to: - CD4 or Viral Loads within the past 12 months - Release of information, - Grievance. - Rights and responsibilities, - State ARIES/HIV Care Connect (HCC) forms, etc.